yonatancoo/KernelPractice/ResearchJournal.md

 The issue now is that I can't manage to change the value of the cr0 register (which when unchanged forbids my module from overriding the addresses on the call sys table).

-It seems that the command "write_cr0" no longer functions as the function responsible was modified to not work under certain circumstances.
+It seems that the command "write_cr0" no longer functions as it was modified to not work under certain circumstances.
 Found an article which suggested writing the inline assmebly which write_cr0 used to 'execute' when called, which fixed the issue.

-Override still doesn't seem to work, write function does not cause a kern alert in the kern log as expected.
+Override still doesn't seem to work, write function does not cause a kern alert in the kernel log as expected.
 While looking for a solution for some of the problems I've expereinced so far I've seen something regarding the way function signatures are stored in the sys call table being changed...
 Will look into it.

 I tend to think that the issue now really is that the sys_call_table override method was patched in recent versions of linux, will downgrade and check again...